MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-grammar.md

 # Grammar

-The role of a MAKES grammar is to interpret natural language queries into [semantic query expressions](concept-query-expressions.md) using the[Interpret API](reference-get-interpret.md).
+The role of a MAKES grammar is to interpret natural language queries into [semantic query expressions](concept-query-expressions.md) using the [Interpret API](reference-get-interpret.md).
 These query expressions can be used to retrieve entities from an index using the [Evaluate API](reference-get-evaluate.md) or generate histograms with the [CalcHistogram API](reference-get-histogram.md).

 This document details the composition of a MAKES grammar, how to compile it, and how to load it into a MAKES instance.